 - Create more reusable and fully testable code

-- Collaborate with cross-platform teams
+- Collaborate in multi-platform teams

 - Create code that is easier to debug and better suited to embrace unexpected changes in newer iterations of a product